2006 North American E. coli outbreak in spinach: Economic impact

-In California, where three-quarters of all domestically grown spinach is harvested, farmers could face up to $74 million in losses due to the E. coli outbreak.
+In California, where three-quarters of all domestically grown spinach are harvested, farmers could face up to $74 million in losses due to the E. coli outbreak.
 In 2005, the spinach crop in California was valued at $258.3 million, and each acre lost amounts to a roughly $3,500 loss for the farmer.

 Online help

 The PulseNet system, part of the Association of Public Health Laboratories and coordinated by CDC, detected clusters of infection in two states, Oregon and Wisconsin, which initiated investigations in each state.
-The first cluster was detected on Friday September 8 in one state, and the second cluster emerged in the second state on Wednesday September 13, by which time PulseNet had also identified potential associated cases in other states.
+The first cluster was detected on Friday, September 8, in one state, and the second cluster emerged in the second state on Wednesday, September 13, by which time PulseNet had also identified potential associated cases in other states.

 The OutbreakNet, a group of state public health officers who investigate foodborne infection outbreaks, shared information with CDC that indicated that Oregon and Wisconsin were considering the same hypothesis: fresh spinach was the possible vehicle of infection.
 The group tracked and updated the increasing case count and exposure information.
-During a multistate call on Thursday, September 14, the group noted that the data strongly suggested that fresh spinach was a likely source.
+During a multistate call on Thursday, September 14, the group noted that the data strongly suggested fresh spinach was a likely source.
 Within 24 hours of the outbreak, the data indicated that the outbreak was probably ongoing.

 CDC made communication to the public a priority by developing press releases, coordinating with FDA on press documents, conducting interviews with major media, and sending out notices on September 14 to the public health community via the Health Alert Network (HAN) and the Epidemic Information Exchange (Epi-X).
 By the next morning, the news media warned the U.S. population not to eat bagged spinach, with remarkable coverage.